AdSense vs Affiliate Marketing: Which One Is Better in 2025?

 This model has become the preferred monetization method for creators who want to earn big without relying on display ads.

-✅ 1.
-You Create Content With Purchase Intent
+1. You Create Content with Purchase Intent

 If your blog or YouTube channel focuses on product-related content, affiliate marketing is a must.